 If you’ve followed the above steps correctly, it will reset itself to default factory settings.
 Once done, the device will erase the old wifi network as well as the current settings automatically.
 Therefore, connect the Chromecast to a new and strong wifi network like Airtel and you are good to go!
 And if you don’t have one, then get a wireless wifi connection from Airtel right away!

 The above steps will help you connect or change the wifi network on Chromecast.
-So, make sure that you follow them correctly to get the job done without any hassle.
+So, make sure that you setup Chromecast properly and have fun.
 Thank us, later!